-Like it or not, healthcare is a business, and it’s one that has quite a bit of competition.
+Like it or not, healthcare is a business, and it has quite a bit of competition.
 When developing a content marketing strategy for any healthcare business, there are two key areas to which responsible and successful healthcare marketing professionals should be paying attention: Big Data and AI.
 What are their respective roles in a successful marketing strategy?
 While much of the information and advice that follows would apply to any industry, we will also attempt to provide some more specific insights into marketing to the broader healthcare markets.

 Content Marketing and Healthcare

 In every industry, content marketing takes on many forms.
-It can be something as brief as a medical school personal statement or as complex as a white paper.
+It can be as brief as a medical school personal statement or as complex as a white paper.
 A plan could also include a new, innovative radiology system that uses both big data and AI to help expand the use of the technology into new research areas.
 The two are so interwoven into the fabric of healthcare marketing that it is essential to understand what each one is and how it is used as a marketing tool.

-Big Data in Healthcare System
+Big Data in Healthcare Systems

 From a marketing standpoint, all the data compiled on those drugs, treatments, medical equipment, and more can help determine the best target audience for a specific marketing campaign.
 It also tells marketers how to approach members of those various demographics in a way that builds and nurtures trust.
 People – especially those with specific healthcare needs – insist on forming brand relationships and are quicker to forge those relationships with brands that do the most to win their trust.